jchitpin/thinkdeck/README.md

 7. Install the quickstand to the back of the bottom chassis.
 It should come with 3M tape so additional glue shouldn't be necessary.

 ![](https://github.com/jchitpin/think-deck/blob/main/images/front-face-no-fasteners.jpg)
-Assembled ThinkDeck prior to heat setting the brass inserts and fastening screws.
+Assembled ThinkDeck prior to heat setting the screen cover inserts and fastening them.

 # Conclusion